Integrate TinEye’s reverse image search engine to automatically search and retrieve results from the TinEye index.

 The TinEye API allows you to automate searching for images against TinEye's ever-growing multibillion index of web images.
 Use TinEye's image recognition to find out where an image came from, how it is being used or if modified versions of the image exist.

 Your developers can integrate our TinEye API using our REST/JSON interface.
-Or you can simply use our API browser plugins to search manually, as often as you like.
+Or you can simply use our API browser extensions to search manually, as often as you like.

 How it works

 The TinEye API is a fully hosted API.
 There is no software to install and no updates to worry about.
 By using our hosted API, you save time and money needed to build and maintain your own image recognition solutions.

 The TinEye API is easily integrated with your existing technology, regardless of the languages and tools you use.

 The TinEye API is a REST-based API, delivered over HTTP or HTTPS in JSON format.
 REST/JSON bindings are available in all major programming languages.
 We also support a growing number of language-specific libraries to make integration very straight forward.
 Our documentation and libraries are extensive.

 Scalable and high performance

 Multiple image query support including JPEG, PNG, or GIF.
 Query images can be specified by a publicly accessible image URL, or uploaded.

 The TinEye API searches the TinEye index which is an index of a large cross section of the web.
 The TinEye index is at 18 billion images today.